ineskris/google-cloud/README.md

-# google-cloud
+# Hail 0.1 on Google Cloud

-Create a cluster with Hail on Google Cloud
+Deploy a cluster with Hail 0.1 on Google Cloud.

-Learn how to create a dataproc cluster with Hail and submit python work to this cluster.
+Learn how to create a dataproc cluster with Hail 0.1 and how to submit python job to this cluster.